280Zo/vulnforge/README.md

-# Vuln Forge
+# DRAFT - Vuln Forge

-This is a casual project I'm playing which leverages AI to help practice secure code review.
+This will be a casual project which leverages AI to help practice secure code review.
+Right now it's nothing usable.
+Hang tight.

 # TODO